Tiandra123/portfolio/advanced-python-assignments/README.md

 # Advanced Python Class Assignments

-This folder contains projects completed for my Advanced Python course as part of my MIS Master's program at Utah State University.
-All projects were developed and tested on AWS EC2 instances using VS Code.
+This folder contains projects completed for my Advanced Python course as part of my MIS Master's program at USU.
+All projects were developed and tested on a AWS EC2 instance using VS Code.

 ## Projects Overview